Raymond Moriyama: Early life and education

 Born in Vancouver, British Columbia, Raymond Moriyama suffered burns across his back and all over his arm as a four-year-old and was sometimes teased about his scars.
 During the eight months he spent bedridden after the accident, he saw an architect coming and going from a nearby construction site "with a blueprint under his arm and a pipe in his mouth."
 Moriyama decided then and there that he would become an architect.

 Moriyama's father was an outspoken pacifist who was arrested and imprisoned for his activism.
 Moriyama was then twelve; his mother, who was pregnant at the time, was left with him and his two sisters to run the family hardware store.
-Shortly after, Moriyama and his family were forced out of Vancouver and confined to an internment camp in the Slocan Valley of British Columbia during World War II.
+Shortly after, Moriyama and his family were forced out of Vancouver and confined to the Bay Farm internment camp in the Slocan Valley of British Columbia during World War II.
 Japanese Canadians on the West Coast were classified as security threats, in a policy similar to that of the United States.
 Moriyama said these years were influential in his later career.